Privacy Policy

 • Proof of Identity: We may request verification to ensure your data is only disclosed to you

-• Scope of Data Requested: Under the DUAA 2025 "Reasonable Search" clause, specifying the data you seek helps us conduct a thorough and targeted search
+• Scope of Data Requested: Under Article 15(1A) UK GDPR (inserted by section 78 of the Data (Use and Access) Act 2025), our search must be reasonable and proportionate.
+Specifying the data you seek helps us conduct a thorough and targeted search.

 Submit a DSAR via our Privacy Portal →